 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. and the correct version thereof? methodology for selected small-scale CDM project activity AMS-III.D (version 14) - "Methane recovery in animal manure management systems".
-B.1.2.
-Are the applicability criteria in the baseline methodology all fulfilled? /1/ DR The project meets the applicability criteria of AMS-III.D (version 14) as it is demonstrated that: The swine population is managed under confined conditions; The manure is stored on open lagoon for evaporation, according Brazilian environment legislation, which does not allow discharging of swine manure effluent on water bodies; The annual average temperature of baseline site is higher than 5C as demonstrated to MCF applicable.
+Final Concl. selected baseline represents a likely baseline scenario.
+B.1.
+Baseline Methodology It is assessed whether the project applies an appropriate baseline methodology.
+B.1.1.
+Does the project apply an approved methodology and the correct version thereof? /1/ DR The project applies the simplified baseline methodology for selected small-scale CDM project activity AMS-III.D (Version 14) - "Methane recovery in animal manure management systems" OK B.1.2.
+Are the applicability criteria in the baseline methodology all fulfilled? /1/ DR The project meets the applicability criteria of AMS-III.D (Version 14) as it is demonstrated that: The swine population is managed under confined conditions; The manure is stored on open lagoon for evaporation, according Brazilian environment legislation, which does not allow discharging of swine manure effluent on water bodies; The annual average temperature of baseline site is higher than 5C as demonstrated to MCF applicable.
 The practice manure storage time is around one year, and the depth of open lagoons is higher than 1 meter in order to support the practice.
 The baseline scenario is the open lagoon without any methane recovery.
-The project recovers methane generated from the treatment of swine manure by installing methane recovery and combustion systems.
-The usual practice is to use the anaerobic open lagoon with methane emissions escaping to the OK